oracle-livelabs/adb/json/mongodb-api/introduction/introduction.md

 We'll then explore the same data using "Database Actions" in Oracle's Cloud Infrastructure.

 You can complete this entire workshop using your web browser.
-There is no need to install any extra software.
-For simplicity, we will run the command-line MongoDB shell program from Oracle's Cloud Shell.
+As part of the lab we will install MongoDB Shell, a command-line tool for accessing MongoDB and MongoDB-compatible databases.

-If you have MongoDB tools such as MongoDB Shell or MongoDB Atlas installed on your own machine, you could run the MongoDB commands from there instead.
+If you have MongoDB tools such as MongoDB Shell or MongoDB Atlas already installed on your own machine, you could run the MongoDB commands from there instead.
 However, the workshop will assume at all times that you are following the provided instructions.

 This workshop consists of multiple 'labs' - each describing one aspect or feature.
 This lab has been designed for 19c AJD database but should also work on 21c AJD database and these concepts are also applicable to on-premise versions.